Special offer

 3) Doing what is right at all times

-The benefits of integrity in the workplace are obvious.
-But how can you promote it in your business?
+The benefits of integrity in the workplace are obvious, but how can you promote it in your business?
 What can be done to drive integrity and maintain it in your organisation?
-Below are some pointers to answer these questions.
-They will need to be adapted to your industry, company culture and other specifics.
+Consider the following suggestions to adapt to your industry, company culture and other specifics.

 Have an open mind and respect different points of view

 Having an open mind and being open to different points of view is an important part of integrity.
-By honouring employees, recognising their work and engagement as well as their points of view, employers demonstrate integrity.
+By honouring employees, recognising their work and engagement as well as their points of view, employers demonstrate their understanding of integrity.

-When employees share new ideas or suggest ways of working, senior leadership teams should listen and consider the employees’ perspectives.
+When employees share new ideas, senior leadership teams listen and consider the employees’ perspectives.
 Having empathy and trying to understand why they put the idea forward in the first place will help them forge a more rounded opinion, one that considers the workforce.

 Address challenges and conflicts in a respectful manner, even when it is uncomfortable